johnapost/mean-baby/README.md

 What is Mean Baby?
 ==================

 Mean Baby is my first full foray into the MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS).
+I am working off of [Write Modern Web Apps with the MEAN Stack](http://www.amazon.com/Write-Modern-Apps-MEAN-Stack/dp/0133930157) by [Jeff Dickey](https://twitter.com/dickeyxxx).

+I deviate from the book a bit, especially when it comes to AngularJS since I already write my Angular apps a certain way.

 Getting Started
 ---------------